Sobolev regularity for the $\overline\partial$-Neumann operator and transverse vector fields: Exact regularity for -forms

-{\bf Acknowledgement}: We thank Xinchen Duan, Zheng-Chao Han, Phillip S. Harrington, Mijia Lai for very helpful discussions.
-The third author is supported in part by the China Postdoctoral Science Foundation (No. 2024M762395).
+{\bf Acknowledgement}: We thank Xinchen Duan, Zheng-Chao Han, Phillip S. Harrington, Mijia Lai, Yue Zhang for very helpful discussions.
+The second author is supported in part by Zhejiang Provincial Natural Science Foundation of China (Grant No. LQKWL26A0201).
+The third author is supported in part by the China Postdoctoral Science Foundation (Grant No. 2024M762395).

 {\bf Declarations:} The authors declare no conflict of interest.